vrestihnat/Slic3r/README.md

         --support-material-interface-spacing
-                            Spacing between interface pattern lines (mm, set 0 to get a solid layer, default: 0) --raft-layers       Number of layers to raise the printed objects by (range: 0+, default: 0) --support-material-enforce-layers
+                            Spacing between interface pattern lines (mm, set 0 to get a solid layer, default: 0) --raft-layers       Number of layers to raise the printed objects by (range: 0+, default: 0) --raft-offset       determines how far the raft will extend beyond the part (range: 0+, default: 0) --support-material-enforce-layers
                             Enforce support material on the specified number of layers from bottom, regardless of --support-material and threshold (0+, default: 0)